 More things to do in Miami when it rains: Visit one of Miami’s private museums.
 Note that tickets must be reserved in advance.
 Miami is home to a variety of private art collections.
 Rubell Museum, which started in NYC in 1964 and recently moved to its spanking new home in Allapattah, includes 40 galleries, a flexible performance space, an art research library, a bookstore, and a restaurant that opens onto a courtyard.
 The exhibition includes 300 works by 100 artists and fills out the entirety of the gallery space.
 It is drawn from the couple’s extensive holdings of more than 7,200 works by 1,000 artists.
 Among the highlights are examples by longtime Rubell favorites such as Keith Haring, Jeff Koons, Cindy Sherman, Oscar Murillo, and Richard Prince, alongside younger buzzed-about artists such as Jonathan Lyndon Chase, Cy Gavin, and Allison Zuckerman.
 Visitors will also get a look at works by hot new Ghanain-born artist Amoako Boafo.
 Open daily except Tuesday.

 While you’re there, plan on having lunch at Leku Basque restaurant where the food is tops.
-Here’s my review;
+Here’s my review; (note, it just opened for dinner as well)

 The de la Cruz Collection Contemporary Art Space in the Design District – which serves as an extension of the home of its sponsors, Carlos and Rosa de la Cruz – supports the community by welcoming local artists and helping fund educational initiatives.
 Visitors can head there to checkout its current exhibition, You’ve Got to Know the Rules…to Break Them, which features select artists, from the Cruz’ own personal art collection, who defy traditional 21st-century art practices through New American painting and German Neo-Expressionism techniques.
 Open Tuesday through Saturday.